 Do Fiberglass Pools Get Algae?

 Fiberglass pools are renowned for their smooth, non-porous surfaces that resist algae growth better than other types of pools.
 However, under certain conditions, algae can still develop.
-Whether you have an affordable fiberglass pool in Northern Virginia or a luxury fiberglass pool in DC, understanding how algae forms and how to prevent it is crucial for maintaining a clean and inviting pool.
+Whether you have an affordable fiberglass pool or a luxury fiberglass pool, understanding how algae forms and how to prevent it is crucial for maintaining a clean and inviting pool.
 Here’s an in-depth look at whether fiberglass pools get algae and how to manage and prevent it.

 Understanding Algae in Fiberglass Pools